eprowe/Group-Policy-Templates/AcrobatReaderDC/Readme.md

 The settings for Acrobat Reader can be found here: https://www.adobe.com/devnet-docs/acrobatetk/tools/PrefRef/Windows/index.html

-There is no plan to support older versions of Adobe products or 32-bit Windows.
+There is no plan to support older versions of Acrobat Reader or 32-bit Windows.

 Supported policies:

 Lockable preferences as documented here: https://www.adobe.com/devnet-docs/acrobatetk/tools/PrefRef/Windows/lockable.html

     bFindMoreWorkflowsOnline
     bEnableProtectedModeAppContainer
     bAcroSuppressOpenInReader